 The ESMPs should clarify how stakeholder engagement and community feedback will occur for all solutions presented.

-The ESMPs should differentiate between distribution system upgrades and transmission system upgrades and share timelines and cost estimates.
-For any transmission system upgrades that require additional analysis to identify specific upgrades or cost estimates, the ESMPs should provide a description of the analysis that the EDCs will conduct and the timeline .
+The ESMPs should clarify whether there are any transmission system upgrades included in the plans and, if so, should include timelines and cost estimates for those investments.
+For any transmission system upgrades that require additional analysis to identify specific upgrades or cost estimates, the ESMPs should provide a description of the analysis that the EDCs will conduct, the process which the EDC or Transmission Owner will seek approval for such upgrade, and the timeline for the analysis through construction and approval process.

 When discussing the benefits of the ESMPs and of specific investments, the ESMPs should make clear the extent to which the delivery of such benefits depends upon/assumes the construction of associated transmission upgrades.

-The ESMPs should strive to have consistent models and policy drivers across all three EDCs.
+The EDCs strive to use consistent terminology, methods, assumptions, and presentation formats across all three EDCs.

-The EDCs should clearly identify the investments described in this Section that have already received approval or preauthorization, the investments that are pending decision by the DPU, and those that are new proposals.
+The ESMPs should clearly identify and describe which investments are newly proposed in the ESMPs, and how the EDCs plan to obtain DPU review and approval of these investments.
+For those investments that are not newly proposed, the ESMPs should identify which investments are already approved by the DPU, and which investments (and in what quantity) are either under review in a current proceeding, or about to be under review in a forthcoming proceeding.

-The ESMPs should expand stakeholder participation to allow stakeholders to provide input before and during the development of the next ESMP, instead of providing input only after the ESMP is developed.
+The ESMPs should expand GMAC and general stakeholder participation to allow stakeholders to provide input before and during the development of the next ESMP, instead of providing input only after the ESMP is developed.

 Section 7: 5-Year Electric Sector Plan